 What UMKC schools or departments would the arts campus include?

-Schools, departments or university affiliates that might be housed in the new building include the Conservatory of Music and Dance, the UMKC Theatre Department, the Kansas City Repertory Theatre, visual arts, KCUR public radio station and others.
-But no firm decisions have been made – or will be made – until feasibility and economic studies are completed and until campus and community input has been weighed.
+Schools, departments or university affiliates that might be housed in the new building include the Conservatory of Music and Dance, the UMKC Theatre Department, visual arts, KCUR public radio station and others.
+But no firm decisions have been made – or will be made – until feasibility and economic studies, as well as campus and community input has been weighed.

 How many students and faculty would there be on the Downtown Arts Campus?

 A conservative estimate would be 750-1,000 students, faculty and staff, depending on which schools move to the Downtown Arts Campus.